broadinstitute/g2papi/README.md

 `g2papi` is a Python library and command-line tool designed to interact with the G2P API provided by the Broad Institute.
 It allows users to retrieve mappings between protein isoforms, transcripts, and PDB structures for a gene, as well as protein feature tables for a gene.

+## Citation
+If you use g2papi in your research, please cite:

+Kwon S, et al. Genomics 2 Proteins portal: A resource and discovery tool for linking genetic screening outputs to protein sequences and structures. doi: https://doi.org/10.1101/2024.01.02.573913.

 ## Installation

 First, ensure that you have Python and pip installed on your system.
 Then, clone this repository to your local machine and navigate into the cloned directory: